Villa in the Park ~ Adele von Dietel

 My great grandparents Adele & Ludwig Carl Meyer still lived in Paris when they purchased the Manor House, most likely it was their first purchase in that town.
 This followed by many other land purchases, including the land where the Park and Villa are now ...

-I'm not positive, but I believe they lived in this house for a while and that it had belonged to the Church down the street to house the Ministers at one time...I'm still working on the validity of the story.
+I'm not positive, but I believe they lived in this house for a while.
+I believe it had belonged to the Church down the street to house the Ministers at one time...I'm still working on the validity of the story.

 Information from the record office in Dresden shows first ownership by the Meyer's of the farmland and farms in Oberliederbach.